 It’s a little odd thinking of an individual person having a ‘brand’ but that is exactly what Kanye West has.

-These similar goal alignments and a compatible public image meant that both of their customer bases were more likely to react favourably to their brand partnership.
+These goal alignments and a compatible public image meant that both of their customer bases were more likely to react favourably to the brand partnership.

 Indeed, as of 2020, the collaboration has grown to become a multi-billion dollar partnership to rival Nike’s iconic Air Jordans line.

 M.A.C and Disney